nilsalm/satsuma-V1/README.md

 4. Create a local `.env` file with `cp .env.template .env`.
 5. Run with `npm run dev`.

+The pocketbase executable should be run in a separate folder.

 ## Roadmap

 - [x] list and pick categories